 We feel, however, that the protocols, semantics, and higher-order decisions taken by anyone integrating a wallet into one or more credential ecosystems should not be constrained, much less taken, by a reference implementation: those choices are up to the implementers using it.

-Credible is end-to-end open source, however, so do open an issue if you have thoughts on how to better support the protocols you are implementing for authentication, authorization, VC exchange, etc. Or, if you want to contribute code, we are open to PRs on Credible and its Spruce-governed dependencies, with the appropriate Contributing agreements and review!
+Please open an issue if you have thoughts on how to better support the protocols you are implementing for authentication, authorization, VC exchange, etc. Or, if you want to contribute code, we are open to PRs on Credible and its Spruce-governed dependencies, with the appropriate Contributing agreements and review!